donghun2018/adclick-simulator/README.md

 ## Acknowledgments

-- Weidong Han for many useful feedback and suggestions to improve the software
+- Weidong Han for many useful feedback, suggestions, and contributions to improve the software

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/donghun2018/adclick-simulator/blob/master/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/donghun2018/adclick-simulator/blob/master/LICENSE) file for details.